SITC Biotech Strategic Meeting at the NYSE

 Zhen Su, MD, MBA – Marengo Therapeutics

 The 2025 SITC NYSE Program focuses on cutting-edge immunotherapy agents in biotech development.
-The program begins with an analysis of IPO trends, followed by panel discussions on the current state and future potential of T Cell Engagers, Bi-specifics & combination therapies.
+The program begins with an analysis of IPO trends, followed by panel discussions on the current state and future potential of T Cell Engagers, Bi-specifics & CAR-T therapies.

 These discussions explore their rise and strategies to optimize therapeutic outcomes.
 A panel on Cell Therapy examines navigating challenges and maximizing value.